Belarus crisis: The locals helping families in Poland's no-go area

 - Published

-In the dense forests along Poland's border with Belarus, a beacon of light has been shining in the dark.

-A network of volunteers has been providing support, supplies and, in some cases, life-saving medical help to the people who make it across the heavily guarded frontier into the EU.
+In the dense forests along the Polish border with Belarus, a network of volunteers provides support, supplies and, in some cases, life-saving medical help to the people who make it across the heavily guarded frontier into the EU.

 Michal - who didn't want to be fully identified - is one of them.
 Every night he puts a green light in the window of his house in the woods.